MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/registration.md

  > Only users with *global administrator* role can register using *Azure AD* account.
 If you do not have this role, you can try to [find global administrator](troubleshooting.md#how-to-find-global-administrator-for-your-organization) for your organization to help you register.

  > [!NOTE]
-   > Individual accounts are are being deprecated so please use Company when registering for Collaborate.
+   > Individual accounts are being deprecated so please use Company when registering for Collaborate.
  >
 ## How to register

 1. Navigate to the [Partner Center Directory](https://partner.microsoft.com/dashboard/directory).
-2. If you're not already signed, sign in now using existing account or create new *Microsoft Account*.
+2. If you're not already signed in, sign in now using existing account or create a new account.
 3. Scroll down to **Developer programs** section and click on [Get Started](https://partner.microsoft.com/dashboard/registration/collaborate) link for **Microsoft Collaborate**.

    ![Get Started](images/PartnerCenterDirectory.png)